Morvin-Ian/mpesa-daraja-api/README.md

 ### mpesa()
 This function makes a GET request through the api_url and in relation to our request body, a response is provided by safaricom.
-Below is a successfull request.
+Below is a response to a successfull request.

 ![Screenshot at 2021-10-25 21-26-04](https://user-images.githubusercontent.com/78966128/138972862-2ac78448-de8c-463a-86b8-de4c321feece.png)

 ## Requirements
-1.requests module
+1. requests module
-2.datetime module
+2. datetime module
-3.base64 module
+3. base64 module